MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 ## Getting started with web actions

-Web actions enable users to create automations that interact with APIs and download files and text from the web.
+Web actions enable users to interact with APIs and send web requests that perform various operations, such as uploading and downloading data and files.

-To send an API request, you can use the **Invoke web service** action that supports most HTTP methods, like POST, GET, PUT, and DELETE.
+To send an API request, like POST, GET, PUT, or DELETE, you can use the **Invoke web service** action.

 In the action's properties, you have to populate the service's URL and the appropriate HTTP method.
 Additionally, you have to choose the request and response content type, such as XML and JSON.

-The **Custom headers** and **Request body** fields are optional, and you have to configure them as described in the API's documentation.
+The **Custom headers** and **Request body** fields depend on the API, and you have to configure them as described in its documentation.

 ![The Invoke web service action.](media\web\invoke-web-service-action.png)